 The guidelines are constructed to protect the health and safety of our faculty, staff, students, and greater Loyola community.

 All students, faculty, and staff are expected to fully comply with the guidelines outlined in this document.
 Failure to do so may result in corrective action.

-We plan to continue and expand upon on-campus instruction and other campus operations with a public, transparent, and science-based COVID-19 containment program during the spring of 2021.
-This program includes comprehensive health monitoring, surveillance testing, and contact tracing components consistent with federal, state, and local health department guidelines.
+We plan to continue and expand upon on-campus instruction and other campus operations with a public, transparent, and science-based COVID-19 containment program.
+This program includes a vaccination requirement, comprehensive health monitoring, surveillance testing for those not vaccinated, and contact tracing components consistent with federal, state, and local health department guidelines.

 Extensive health monitoring in combination with sufficient testing and contact tracing will ensure that individuals who might have been in proximity with someone who tested positive for COVID-19 can quickly be identified and advised to self-quarantine as well as any necessary medical treatment.